-August 16-19: ALCON National Convention in Casper WY.
+August 16-19: Committed ALCON National Convention in Casper WY.
 This proceeds the Great Solar Eclipse and is a trade show for members of the Astronomical League.
 To become a member and attend this show, click here.
 For info on the Great Eclipse: click here.
 For super cool Eclipse products from ES: click here.

-August 21: The Great Solar Eclipse Enough Said!
+August 21: Committed The Great Solar Eclipse Enough Said!
 Please find a location near you and witness one of the great events of your lifetime.
 We plan to be somewhere near Casper WY in the Airstream.
 I assure you, you won't want to miss this!

-October 15-22: TENTATIVE Peach State Star Gaze in the Deerlick Astronomy Village near Sharon and Washington GA.
+October 15-22: Committed Peach State Star Gaze in the Deerlick Astronomy Village near Sharon and Washington GA.
 We were there in 2015 and had a great time.
 We look forward to going back.
 We will make a decision on this event before the end of July or early August.

 October 16-21: We wanna go, but can't make it this year...
 Eldorado Star Party at the X-Bar ranch near Eldorado TX.
 Stan Meador and the folks of this event are awesome.
 Just can't say enough nice things about this event.
 Sorry Stan and the rest of our friends who attend this event...